AgnivaC/SubsampledLogisticRegression/README.md

 # A Provably Accurate Randomized Sampling Algorithm for Logistic Regression
- Code repository of the AAAI paper:
+ Code repository of the paper: